Adenosine deaminase 2 deficiency: Epidemiology

 As of 2020, over 260 cases of DADA2 have been identified since the disease's discovery in 2014.
 Since this disease is inherited in an autosomal recessive manner, men and women are equally likely to be diagnosed with DADA2.
 Based on computational analyses, the prevalence of DADA2 could be as high as 4 in 100,000.
 Generally, populations with high degrees of consanguinity or with founder variants have a higher prevalence of DADA2.
 For example, the Georgian-Jewish and Turkish populations are estimated to have a 1:10 and 1:500 likelihood of carrying the G47R mutation respectively.
 The R169Q variant is also more common in northern Europe, with a carrier frequency of 1:500.

 History

 DADA2 was discovered in 2014 by two independent groups at the NIH and in Jerusalem, each reporting systemic inflammation and vasculitis syndromes caused by mutations in ADA2.
 The DADA2 Foundation was formed in 2016 to serve patients with DADA2 by providing information and spurring research progress.
-The Foundation has organized an international DADA2 Conference held every 2 years since 2016, being held in 2016, 2018, and 2020.
+The Foundation has organized an international DADA2 Conference, being held in 2016, 2018, 2020 and 2023.